saucelabs/sauce-docs/README.md

 ## Contributing

 Before you edit the docs, review the the [style guide](docs/mkdwn-styles.md) to make sure you maintain or standards.
-Also, before submiting an issue or PR in GitHub, please review the [code of conduct](docs/code-of-conduct.md) for further details.
+Also, before submitting an issue or PR in GitHub, please review the [code of conduct](docs/code-of-conduct.md) and or [contribution guide](CONTRIBUTING.MD) for further details.